 The main causes of brain damage are the accumulation of iron in particular areas of the brain and damage to the brain cells and damage to the brain cells by the free radicals.
 These 2 factors have been found to be the causes of Parkinson's, Alzheimer's, cognitive decline and other neurodegenerative disease conditions as one ages.

 Studies on animals at the Douglas Hospital Research Center, McGill University, Quebec, Canada suggest that drinking 1-2 cups of green tea daily is beneficial in cutting down Alzheimer's disease risk.

-Two reports - one in the February 2006 issue of the American Journal of Clinical nutrition and the second by researchers at Japan's Tohuko University show that consumption of 1-2 cups of green tea daily reduced the rate of cognitive decline, memory loss, dementia, and Alzheimer's disease.
+Two reports - one in the February 2006 issue of the American Journal of Clinical Nutrition and the second by researchers at Japan's Tohoku University show that consumption of 1-2 cups of green tea daily reduced the rate of cognitive decline, memory loss, dementia, and Alzheimer's disease.

 The catechin EGCG is believed to benefit in multiple ways in keeping the memory sharp, of those advanced in age.